No doubt you have seen photos of golden or fluorescent green, picturesque Sekinchan paddy fields (or sawah padi in the local language Bahasa Melayu)!

 While your main reason to visit Sekinchan may be the bright green paddy fields, this is also an educational opportunity to see how this Asian staple is grown.

+In fact, you should pay a visit to the rice factory (PLS Marketing (M) Sdn.
+Bhd.) and the Paddy Museum.
 The other name for this rice processing factory is Kilang Beras Rakyat Sekinchan Sdn Bhd.
-This particular rice factory’s signature product is Pearl Rice (珍珠米).
+And you can buy some freshly packed rice from here too!
+Their signature product is Pearl Rice (珍珠米).

 And you can see the actual machinery (though not up close) they use to sort the rice in the warehouse too!

-2. Sekinchan Paddy Fields
+2. Paddy Fields

 Of course, before or after the rice factory tour, you can check out the paddy fields beside the factory.
 This is where you get to test your photography skills!